1st Tony Awards: Background and ceremony

 Presented by the ATW, the Awards celebrated "outstanding contributions to the current American theatre season."
 According to The New York Times, these awards "do not designate their recipients as 'best' or 'first' but the classifications in which they are given will be elastic from year to year."
 The ceremony, hosted by Brock Pemberton, was broadcast on radio station WOR and the Mutual Network.

-The awards got their nickname, "Tonys", during the ceremony itself when Pemberton handed out an award and called it a "Toni", referring to the nickname of Antoinette Perry, co-founder of the American Theatre Wing.
+The awards got their nickname, "Tonys", during the ceremony itself when Pemberton handed out an award and called it a "Tony", referring to the nickname of Antoinette Perry, co-founder of the American Theatre Wing.

 Musicals represented at the ceremony were Street Scene, Brigadoon and Finian's Rainbow.
 Oklahoma! and Carousel could not be nominated because, while although still playing their original runs at the time of the awards, they had opened too soon to qualify for the awards (Oklahoma! had opened in 1943, and Carousel in 1945).

 The award itself was a scroll, an initialed sterling silver compact case for the women, and an engraved gold bill clip or cigarette lighter for the men.